Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-... not only would we make our interface unwieldy, but - what's even more gruesome - we'd have to implement an additional validation ensuring that layer[0].output_neurons == layer[1].input_neurons, and so on, are met; pure nonsense.
+... then not only would we make our interface unwieldy, but - what's more gruesome - we'd have to implement an additional validation ensuring that layer[0].output_neurons == layer[1].input_neurons etc. are met - pure nonsense!

-Noting this simple fact that consecutive layers must have matching inputs & outputs allows us to simplify the code before it's been even written!
+Noting this simple fact that consecutive layers must have matching inputs & outputs allows us to simplify the code before it's been even written.

 pub fn random(layers: Vec<LayerTopology>) -> Self {